fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

-are easy to replace as follws:
+are easy to replace as follows:

 ```js
 const parseComment = (comment: unknown): string => {